Assignment 2: Arrays Unlimited

 For this problem, you’re supposed to write a class

-Array interface we developed in lecture (the same interface you used for Problem 1 above).
+Array interface we discussed in lecture (the same interface you use for Problem 2 above).
 Do not modify the

 Array interface in any way!
 Instead of using a plain Java array like we did for